Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 ### 1. Cryptocurrencies

-Investing in cryptocurrencies can be highly speculative and carries significant risks.
+[Cryptocurrency investments](/blog/cryptocurrency-investment-guide) can be highly speculative and carries significant risks.
 Cryptocurrencies, such as Bitcoin, are digital currencies that use cryptography for security and are decentralized, meaning they are not controlled by a central authority.

-### 2. Collectibles
+### 2. NFTs Market

-Investing in collectibles, such as art, stamps, coins, or sports memorabilia, can be a way to potentially benefit from the rarity and uniqueness of the items.
-However, investing in collectibles carries risks and requires a level of knowledge and expertise.
+The NFT market offers opportunities to make money through various avenues, including creating, buying, selling, and investing in non-fungible tokens (NFTs).
+To capitalize on the [NFT market](/blog/nfts-market-breakdown), individuals can create unique digital assets such as artwork, collectibles, and virtual real estate, then sell them on NFT marketplaces.

 ### 3. Stocks